oxygenxml/web-author-sample-plugins/README.md

 Is a plugin that presents two side by side Web Author editors in preview mode.
 Before each element that has the _id_ attribute a button it is presented.
 When the button is clicked the other editor scrolls to the element having the same value for the _id_ attribute.

+### web-author-change-ui-with-css
+Plugin that loads a custom CSS to affect the user interface.

 ### web-author-loading-options-setter

 Sample plugin that imposes some loading options depending on the file extension: